andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 all the way; instead I incrementally add things as I see how things fit together.

-We're going build the tools to describe a *json schema*, in the form of an algebraic data type -- sums and products.
-We'll start off just building things we can use to *describe* the schema (by printing out documentation), and by the end of the journey we'll also be able to parse and generate values with our schema.
+We're going build the tools to describe a *data type schema*, which can represent algebraic data types --- sums and products.
+We'll start off just building things we can use to *describe* the schema (by printing out documentation), and by the end of the journey we'll also be able to use our schema to generate parsers and serializers through json.

-This series is designed for an intermediate Haskeller with familiarity in things like monadic parser combinators.
+This series is designed for an intermediate Haskeller with familiarity in things like product/sum types, using `Applicative`/`Alternative`, and monadic parser combinators.

 The Schema
 ----------